Jonas Lössl: Return to Midtjylland

 On 1 February 2021, following his departure from Everton, Lössl re-signed with his first professional club, Midtjylland.
 There, he took over after former starter Jesper Hansen, but eventually saw himself benched in favour of Elías Rafn Ólafsson after returning from injury under new head coach Bo Henriksen during the 2021–22 season.

 Loan to Brentford

 On 31 December 2021, Lössl signed for Premier League club Brentford on loan, effective from 1 January 2022.
 An option to make the deal permanent was included in the six-month loan deal.

+Second return to Midtjylland

+Lössl returned to Midtjylland ahead of the 2022–23 season, after media reports indicated that a move to Bordeaux had fallen through.
+He then regained the starting goalkeeper position at Midtjylland following the appointment of new head coach Albert Capellas in late August 2022.

+In the 2023–24 season, Lössl played a key role as Midtjylland won their fourth Superliga title on the final matchday of the season.
+He was also voted Superliga Player of the Month for March 2024.

+On 14 July 2024, Lössl extended his contract with Midtjylland until 2029 and was appointed club captain as part of the deal.
+He was also promised an administrative role at the club upon his retirement.
+Ahead of the 2024–25 season, Lössl was again benched in favor of Elías Rafn Ólafsson.

 International career

 Lössl played 22 games for various Danish national youth teams, including 15 games for the Denmark under-21 national football team.
 He was first called up to the senior Denmark squad in June 2015.

 On 29 March 2016, Lössl made his Denmark debut as a half-time substitute for Kasper Schmeichel in a 1–0 friendly loss to Scotland, keeping a clean sheet in his 45 minutes.
 Lössl was included in Denmark's squad for the 2018 FIFA World Cup in Russia, but did not play in the tournament.
+On 25 May 2021, Lössl was named in the Denmark squad for UEFA Euro 2020, and was an unused substitute for all matches.